Stonetech66/OTP-AUTHENTICATION-API/README.md

 <h1 align="center">OTP AUTHENTICATION API</h1>
 This is an OTP authentication API built with django-rest-framework.
-Integrated Twilio API for OTP code deleivery also made used of celery to handle background tasks.
+Integrated Twilio SMS API for OTP code deleivery also makes use of celery to handle background tasks.

 ##  Language Used
 - python